It's Our Time To Lead

 About Dana

 A Boston area native, I graduated from Wellesley College where I majored in computer science.
 There I researched the influence of misinformation in political discourse using unique coding methods.
-I then studied data, economics, and development policy at a program offered by MIT and worked as a multinationally award-winning data scientist and product manager.
+I then studied data, economics, and development policy at a program offered by MIT and worked as a data scientist and product manager in the information technology space.
 I then focused these skills toward ensuring that data works in the service of ordinary citizens at visionary organizations that include ClearGov and Civera.
 I have since joined Northeastern University, where I pursue doctoral studies on better channeling community insights to inform policy.

 I am running for City Council because I love my longtime home of Cambridge and I believe I can make it better.
 My mission is to help all in this city have the opportunity to thrive.